xBLACKICEx/rustowl/README.md

 ## Quick Start

-Here we describe how to start using RustOwl with VSCode.
+Here we describe how to start using RustOwl with VS Code.

 ### Prerequisite

 - `rustup` installed
+    - You can install `rustup` from [this link](https://rustup.rs/).
 - Visual Studio Code (VS Code) installed

 We tested this guide on macOS Sequoia 15.3.2 on arm64 architecture with VSCode 1.99.1 and `rustup` 1.28.1.